thenfour/digifujam/readme.md

 - Chrome Mac I expect full compatibility.
 I did not manage to get MIDI to work, but everything else looked fine.
 - Edge Windows should work because I smoke-test there occasionally.
 - Edge Mac I have never tested.
-- Firefox does not support MIDI, so it only works for spectators.
+- Firefox does not support MIDI (yet), so it only works for spectators.
 - Safari does not support MIDI or ConstantSourceNode, so it's 100% incompatible.

 Feel free to report compatibility issues anyway.